 Five Tips for Better Small-Business Cyber Security

-We live our lives increasingly online, and businesses are reaping the benefits—some even say that data is more valuable than oil.
-Technology’s rise has unfortunately also exposed businesses to more cyber threats, and while big, well-known corporations seem like the primary targets, smaller ones are possibly more vulnerable.
+We live our lives increasingly online, and businesses are reaping the benefits—some say that data is more valuable than oil.
+Technology’s rise has, unfortunately, also exposed businesses to more cyber threats.
+While big, well-known corporations seem like the primary targets, smaller ones are increasingly falling in the crosshairs and are, often, more vulnerable.

-Small-business owners may feel overwhelmed by the work it takes to stay ahead of cyber threats, but it’s better to start small and build up your defences incrementally rather than wait for disaster.
-Sophia recommends these five first steps to getting on track:
+Small-business owners may feel overwhelmed by the work it takes to stay ahead of cyber threats, but it is better to start small and build up your defences incrementally rather than wait for disaster.
+Sean recommends these five first steps to getting on track:

 1. Identify Your Assets